 You’re surrounded.
-The plaza of Paucartambo, a small town usually almost vacant, has quickly become a vortex of cultural expression and vibrant color…and you’re right in the middle of it.
-The smell of churros, fresh soups, and cordo de chicharron waft through the air, made even more tempting by the vendors beckoning you for a meal.
+The Plaza of Paucartambo, in a small town usually almost vacant, has quickly become a vortex of cultural expression and vibrant color…and you’re right in the middle of it.
+The smell of churros, fresh soups, and chicharron waft through the air, made even more tempting by the vendors beckoning you for a meal.

 Passing through decoratively paved streets, a clamor of drums and trumpets interrupts your wandering.
 You react accordingly, stepping aside and watching as a dozen square hats fill the streets, blocking your vision.
 Beneath them are woven masks of white.

 Dark eyes accent red mouths, above which yields burlesque mustaches.
 The ritualistic baby alpacas dangling over their shoulders and the decadence of their robes identify them as Qhapaq Qolla.

 They are stepping together.
 The cheerful music boisterously leading the coordinated zigzagging.
-Beer is flowing, food is plenty, and life is good.
-However, at the end of these four short days, the Qhapaq Qolla will be facing the many-colored demons of hell, locked in battle and even giving their lives to protect their sacred one: Mamacha, the Virgin of Carmen.
+Beer is flowing, food is plentiful, and life is good.
+However, at the end of these four short days, the Qhapaq Qolla will be facing the multi-colored demons of hell, locked in battle and even giving their lives to protect their sacred one: Mamacha, the Virgin of Carmen.

 …at least, that’s how the re-enactment goes.

 Tradition brought to life

 This is Paucartambo, where the festival dedicated to St. Carmen is held.
 From July 15th – July 19th, Peruvians from the entire country (and a few tourists) traverse the windy roads of the Andes.
 All to witness and pay respects to the beloved Saint of the Mestizos, also know as “Mamacha” or Virgin of Carmen.

 Calling this festival organized would be an overstatement.
 However, while there may not be much of a schedule, there are several things you can expect:

 - July 16th is the main day of the festival.
-A one-of-a-kind Mass is held around 9 in the morning and the procession of the Holy Virgin around 3
+A one-of-a-kind Mass is held at around 9 AM and the procession of the Holy Virgin is around 3 PM.

 - The town will be packed with visitors, both camping overnight and visiting for the day.
 Tents are everywhere!